 We talked to Sandro Zara, one of the last remaining true gentlemen.
-Born in 1941, Zara’s life has been defined by style, passion that has become a profession and an infinite love for the beautiful and well-made tabarro cloak, a symbol of Italian style.
+Born in 1941, Zara’s life has been defined by style, a passion that has become a profession and an infinite love for the beautiful and well-made tabarro cloak, a symbol of Italian style.

 In his Tabarrificio Veneto he produces the real tabarro, a unique cloak with an ancient history that possesses endless charm.
 Much like his garment, Zara’s life and his road to mastery are truly fascinating.

 How did this love for the tabarro emerge?

 The famous wool thread, as I like to call it, which I have been carrying around all my life, started in my childhood, here in Mirano where I had one of the few tailors living under my house, immediately after the war.
 I saw how he dipped and decated the fabrics and then dried and ironed them.
 It has always fascinated me how Venice—the largest producer of cloths between 1500 and 1600—had the fabrics dyed with natural pigments, which the Serenissima itself procured around the world through its merchant traffic.

 I started travelling when I was very young and went to work with Alfonso Coin, founder of the famous Italian department store COIN, in his company.
 I was given responsibility over the drapery: the set of fabrics needed for a man to “build” clothes.
 He taught me to distinguish between fabrics.
 Knowing how to touch wool and to smell it to understand whether it was regenerated because, at the time, oils were used for this practice with an unpleasant odour that didn’t dissipate.
 Having had a master like him allowed me to work in a prestigious wool mill and learn the techniques of weaving and finishing.
 Fabric is something that either bewitches or bores you.